Policy Against Discrimination and Harassment

 Barnard College is guided by the precept that in no aspect of its employment practices or educational programs and activities should there be unlawful discrimination against persons based on the characteristics described above.
 This policy is intended to further the goal that faculty, staff and students are to be able to work and study free from harassment.

 Clear behavioral standards, important definitions, and descriptions of prohibited conduct are included in this policy.
-The complete Title IX Grievance Procedures for allegations of sexual or gender-based misconduct and Discrimination & Harassment Grievance Procedures can be found here.
+The complete Nondiscrimination & Harassment Resolution Process and Formal Title IX Grievance Process can be found on the website here.

 Any individual who experiences or observes discrimination or harassment is encouraged to report such information.
 Jurisdiction for adjudicating matters involving a member of the College community include where the conduct: occurs on campus or in a College-sponsored program, affects a College program or activity, or is carried out by a member of the College community.
 Reports should be made as soon as possible to one of the College staff persons identified below.
 In certain instances, the College may investigate allegations of discrimination or harassment based on information received from other sources, such as newspaper accounts, anonymous letters or phone calls.

 Because reporting carries no obligation to initiate a formal response, and as the College respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows the College to discuss and/or provide supportive measures.
 Further information about rights and responsibilities of the parties can be found in the Formal Title IX Grievance Process for allegations of sexual harassment meeting regulatory requirement and in the Discrimination and Harassment Procedures for allegations of discrimination or harassment not covered under the Formal Process.